barbosarwx/dot/README.md

 ## Installation

-* Create sym links for evertything in your $HOME
+* Create symbolic links for evertything in your $HOME
 * Create a symbolic link for k9s skin in .config/k9s/skin.yaml

 ## Contents